morkin1792/Re-Encrypt/README.md

 ## TODO

-- url filter
 - stdin support
-- new methods to save the hashmap
-- replace affecting plaintext
+- replace for plaintexts
-- search
+- ?search in plaintext
-- site map using cached command without alerting this
-- limit error message

 ## credits

-- thanks `Jodson` for starting this extension
+- thanks to `Jodson` for starting this extension